-NIJ's seminar series is held periodically in Washington, D.C., and features research that is changing our thinking about policies and practices.
-The seminars are recorded before a live audience and posted to NIJ.ojp.gov.
+NIJ's seminar series was held periodically in Washington, D.C., and features research that is changing our thinking about policies and practices.
+The seminars were recorded before a live audience and posted to NIJ.ojp.gov.

 Mothers & Children Seeking Safety in the US: A Study of International Child Abduction Cases Involving Domestic Violence

 Since the implementation of the Hague Convention on the Civil Aspects of International Child Abduction, thousands of abused women have faced complex litigation after seeking safety in the United States.
 Many have been court ordered to return their to the country from which they fled and often to their abusive partners custody.
 The presenters discussed the findings of an NIJ-funded study focusing on the experiences of women who as victims of domestic violence in another country, come to the U.S.